A Look at Bond Street, Backed with our Research

 However, if your own FICO score falls short, Bond Street will look at other factors.
 Your company must be in business for two years or more.
 It must also have annual revenues of at least $200,000.

-So the companies which will do the best with Bond Street have a couple of years of successful operations under their figurative belts.
+So the companies which will do the best with this lender have a couple of years of successful operations under their figurative belts.
 These companies will also do well if the entrepreneur has less than stellar credit but still needs a very large loan.

-So for companies needing smaller amounts, or that cannot meet the time in business and annual revenue requirements, Bond Street is not going to be a good fit for them.
+So for companies needing smaller amounts, or that cannot meet the time in business and annual revenue requirements, this lender is not going to be a good fit for them.